 A very nice, cheap vinegar drink which may take the place of lemonade and be found fully as healthful is made with one cupful of pure cider vinegar, half a cupful of good molasses, put into one quart pitcher of ice-water.
 A tablespoonful of ground ginger added for zest makes a healthful beverage.

-Raspberry is the most popular flavor ingredient used in shrubs, but you can substitute almost any tart or highly flavored fruit to your taste.
-Also experiment by substituting different types and flavors of vinegar.
+Raspberry is the most popular flavor ingredient used in shrubs, but you can substitute almost any tart, highly flavored fruit to your taste.
+Experiment by substituting different types and flavors of vinegar.

-Shrubs were well known in the eighteenth and early-nineteenth centuries as great summer thirst quenchers, and you will be both pleased and surprised by their zesty, refreshing taste when served chilled with ice.
-Drink them at anytime.
+Shrubs were well known in the eighteenth and early-nineteenth centuries as great summer thirst quenchers, and when served chilled with ice, you will be both pleased and surprised by their zesty, refreshing taste.
+Enjoy them at anytime.